-[KB8712] Deploy ESET Endpoint Security for macOS using Jamf Pro (8.x)
+[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Issue